dotnet/efcore/src/EFCore.SqlServer/README.md

-Microsoft.EntityFrameworkCore.SqlServer is Microsoft SQL Server EF Core Database Provider, which enables you to use Entity Framework Core with Microsoft SQL Server (including Azure SQL Database).
+Microsoft.EntityFrameworkCore.SqlServer is the database provider for Microsoft SQL Server and Azure SQL.
+This providers allows you to use Entity Framework Core with Microsoft SQL Server and Azure SQL databases.

 ## Getting started